Building Welcoming Churches

 - Find ways of celebrating and honouring the achievement of individuals and groups from minority ethnic populations in your community.

-Some practical things you might do personally or in a group
+Some things you might do personally

 - Join EMBRACE so that we can help to keep you informed about facts and issues.